 This itinerary has the dress code for each day.
-This will help you plan and pack accordingly for your seminar.
+This will help you plan and pack accordingly for your seminar:

-IBS limits each student to one checked bag and one carry on.
-Not only will you need to pack business attire for company meetings, you will have to keep your luggage light and easy to carry from country to country.
+IBS limits each student to one checked bag and one carry-on.
+Not only will you need to pack business attire for company meetings, but you will also have to keep your luggage light and easy to carry from country to country.
 We highly recommend bringing extra clothes in your carry on in case it takes longer than expected to receive your luggage from the airport.
 Also, we ask that you attach the IBS luggage tag we provide to you to your suitcase so it is easily identifiable.

 If you are taking your seminar for credit, the syllabus will explain how your final grade will be evaluated.

 The hotel list provides the address and contact information for each hotel that you will be staying in during the program.

 This currency conversion tool will help you plan for your personal spending money during the seminar.

 In case of an emergency, these are the plans to follow in each city: